Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 .. |icon_wsm_node_shape_set| image:: ../../library/tulip-gui/resources/icons/20/set_node_shape.png

-This introductory tutorial will be a good opportunity to apply some of the basic features of Tulip presented in the previous sections.
-We will see how we can **generate a graph**, apply a **resizing algorithm**, and more.
+This introductory tutorial is be a good opportunity to apply some of the basic features of Tulip presented in the previous sections.
+We are going to see how we can **generate a graph**, apply a **resizing algorithm**, and more.

 Generating the graph
 --------------------

-Before anything else, we will need Tulip to **import** the graph:
+Before anything else, we need to **import** a graph:

 * Click on the |icon_import| **Import** icon in the toolbar on the left, or in the center of the workspace if no graph is currently opened, or select *File → Import*.